Founded in 1959

 ACDA has numerous national committees engaged in advancing the choral profession in its many facets.
 The committees work in several areas of the choral profession, whether through establishing high performance standards, recommending quality choral literature, encouraging research in choral studies, or advocating the importance of choral music in our society.

 Repertoire and Resources

 ACDA establishes and maintains the highest of choral standards and recommends quality choral literature through the Repertoire and Resources (R&R) Committees.
-This national structure is the foundation for growth in every Division and State chapter through the organization.
+This national structure is the foundation for growth in every region and state chapter through the organization.